Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 ##### Study Guide Short Response H
 ![[Pasted image 20250929173051.png]]
 In a Markov model, the probability of a sequence is the product of many terms.
-As such,
+As such, for long sequences, multiplying many small numbers results in values so tiny they underflow to 0 in a computer’s floating-point representation